day-garwood/el_voicebridge/contributing.md

 Here are some tips to get you started.

 ### Spread the Word
-Know someone who might benefit from VoxBoss?
+Know someone who might benefit from VoiceBridge?
 Share this project with them.

 ### Suggest features
-If you've integrated VoxBoss into your project (or even if you compile and use the example), it would be great to know how it went.
+If you've integrated VoiceBridge into your project (or even if you compile and use the example), it would be great to know how it went.

 Suggestions for features, handlers and so on are very much encouraged, especially in this early stage.
 [Feel free to open an issue][1].